 The Grand Jury believes the current model of service request-driven maintenance works well to identify and address problems that are disrupting operations.
 For example, a burned-out light or a nonfunctioning security door is likely to be noticed, reported, and addressed in a timely manner.
 However, as evidenced by the number of code violations identified during the Grand Jury's inspections, this model is less effective in identifying emergent issues, including those that present safety risks but have yet to result in a physical injury.
-An eyewash station with blocked access, unlabeled emergency-stop buttons on equipment, and noncompliant critical role in ensuring Santa Rita's safety and functionality, GSA representatives do not directly participate in periodic facility inspections conducted by the BSCC and the Alameda County Health Inspector. routing of high-voltage electrical wires are all examples of deficiencies that are likely to go unreported and unaddressed in the current model, with potentially serious consequences.
+An eyewash station with blocked access, unlabeled emergency-stop buttons on equipment, and noncompliant routing of high-voltage electrical wires are all examples of deficiencies that are likely to go unreported and unaddressed in the current model, with potentially serious consequences.